Adoptive Parent Resources / Starting the Adoption Process

 The Adoption Home Study

-• A home study helps determine whether your family is emotionally, physically, and financially ready to adopt a baby.
+• Ensure a prospective family is emotionally, physically, and financially ready to adopt.

-• The home study process helps to educate and prepare your family for the adoption process.
+• Educate and help hopeful parents prepare for the adoption process.

-All states require a completed home study before a child can be placed in your custody as adoptive parents; therefore, we recommend you start the home study process as early as possible in your adoption journey.
+All states require a completed home study before a child can be placed in your custody as adoptive parents.
+Because the home study can take several months, at LifeLong Adoptions, we recommend that our prospective parents start the process as soon as possible.

-Home study requirements vary from state to state, but the average process takes three to four months to complete.
-There is no set format that adoption agencies and organizations use to conduct home studies.
-They must adhere to the general regulations provided by your state, but they do have the freedom to develop their own application packet, policies, procedures, etc., within those regulations.
+Adoption home study requirements vary from state to state, and, there is no set format that adoption agencies and organizations use to conduct home studies.
+The main requirements are that providers adhere to the specific regulations outlined by the state.
+However, agencies and organizations have the freedom to develop their own application packet, policies, procedures, etc., within those regulations.

 Orientation and Training